Learn about self-isolation and self-monitoring, what to do if you get sick, and how to prevent the spread of COVID-19.

-With or without a history of travel, if you have respiratory symptoms that can be managed at home, self-isolate at home for at least 10 days after onset of symptoms.
-After 10 days, if your temperature is normal and you feel better, you can return to your routine activities.
-Coughing may persist for several weeks, so a cough alone does not mean you need to continue to self-isolate for more than 10 days.
+With or without a history of travel or a known exposure to someone with COVID-19, if you have respiratory symptoms that can be managed at home, isolate at home for at least 10 days from the start of any symptoms.
+If after 10 days, you feel better, your symptoms have improved AND you have had no fever for 72 hours, whichever is later, you may return to regular activities.
+Coughing may persist for several weeks, so a cough alone does not mean you need to continue to isolate for more than 10 days.

 For more information, please visit our If you are Sick

 It is better if those you live with can stay somewhere else, especially if they have a weak immune system or chronic health conditions.
 If you need to share a home, stay and sleep in a room with good airflow that is away from others.
 Use a separate bathroom if you can.
 Wear a face mask (surgical/procedure mask) if you are in the same room with anyone.
 Avoid face to face contact; friends or family can drop off food outside your room or home.
 If you are a caregiver to someone who has tested positive for COVID-19 or has respiratory symptoms, see this guide.